Author has written 24 stories for Chronicles of Narnia, Bleach, Once Upon a Time, Hobbit, Being Human, Supernatural, and A-Team.

 Well, I'm a college student, studying English with a minor in Screenwriting.
 It's pretty obvious from my favorites below what my favorite shows/movies/etc. are.
 I've written for a few of them.
 I can be a tad obsessive when I get into a new something.
 When I first started watching Supernatural I watched the first five seasons on Netflix in two weeks, while school was still going on.

 SPN fans: Yay!
-Welcome to our madness.
+Welcome to the family.

 The rest of the world: WTF? *whispers* No social life.